 - tcpdump capture of DNS query/response traffic - only for lookups of Routed /24 Topology addresses - continuous collection of 3-5M packets per day - can download most recent 30 days of pcap files - a broad sampling of the nameservers on the Internet due to the broad coverage of the routed space in traces - how many nameservers have IPv6 glue records?
 DNSSEC records? support EDNS? typical TTLs?

 Alias Resolution

-- Goal: collapse interfaces observed in traceroute paths into routers

-- toward a router-level map of the Internet

-- alias resolution work led by Ken Keys
+Goal: collapse interfaces observed in traceroute paths into routers toward a router-level map of the Internet alias resolution work led by Ken Keys collaboration with Rob Beverly on MIT Spoofer Project

 Spoofer Project